 Policies Towards Foreign Direct Investment

-The government of Trinidad and Tobago seeks foreign direct investment and has traditionally welcomed U.S. investors.
+The GoTT seeks foreign direct investment and has traditionally welcomed U.S. investors.

 The U.S. Mission is not aware of laws or practices that discriminate against foreign investors, but some have seen the decision-making process for tenders and the subsequent awarding of contracts turn opaque without warning, especially when their interests compete with those of well-connected local firms.

-InvesTT is TT’s investment promotion agency that assists investors through the process of setting up a business and provides aftercare services once established.
-Specifically, it provides market information; offers advice on accessing investment incentives; and assists with regulatory and registry issues; property and location services; creation of business linkages; problem solving; and advocacy to the government.
-The TT International Financial Center is another investment promotion agency whose mission is to attract and facilitate foreign direct investment in the financial services sector.
+InvesTT is the country’s investment promotion agency that assists investors through the process of setting up a non-energy business and provides aftercare services once established.
+Specifically, it provides market information, offers advice on accessing investment incentives, assists with regulatory and registry issues, and provides property and location services.
+It also assists with general problem solving and advocacy to the government.

-While Trinidad and Tobago prioritizes investment retention, the U.S. Mission is not aware of a formal, ongoing dialogue with investors, either through an Ombudsman or formal business roundtable.
+While TT prioritizes investment retention, the U.S. Mission is not aware of a formal, ongoing dialogue with investors, either through an Ombudsman or formal business roundtable.

 Limits on Foreign Control and Right to Private Ownership and Establishment

-The U.S. Mission is not aware of any sector-specific restrictions to U.S. investors.
+The U.S. Mission is not aware of any sector-specific restrictions or limitations applied to U.S. investors.

-TT maintains an investment screening mechanism for specific projects that have been submitted for the purpose of accessing sector-specific incentives, such as for those offered in the tourism industry.
+TT maintains an investment screening mechanism for foreign investment related to specific projects that have been submitted for the purpose of accessing sector-specific incentives, such as for those offered in the tourism industry.
+Information on criteria to access the development incentives are listed in various legislative acts such as the Tourism Development Act of 2001.

-The government’s business facilitation efforts focus primarily on investor services (helping deal with rules and procedures) through its investment promotion agency and trying to make the rules more transparent and predictable overall.
+The GoTT’s business facilitation efforts focus primarily on investor services (helping deal with rules and procedures) through its investment promotion agency and is attempting to make the rules more transparent and predictable overall.
 However, more work needs to be done to achieve efficient administrative procedures and dispute resolution.
-Trinidad and Tobago ranks 158th of 190 countries for registering property, 174th for enforcing contracts, and 166th for payment of taxes in the World Bank’s Doing Business 2020 report, representing a deterioration of indicators that reflect a difficulty of doing business.
+TT ranks 158th of 190 countries for registering property, 174th for enforcing contracts, and 160th for payment of taxes in the World Bank’s Doing Business 2020 report, representing a deterioration of indicators that reflect a difficulty of doing business.

-The host government does not restrict domestic investors from investing abroad.
+The GoTT does not promote or incentivize outward investment.
+The GoTT does not restrict domestic investors from investing abroad.

-A bilateral taxation treaty with the United States took effect in 1970: https://www.irs.gov/pub/irs-trty/trinidad.pdf.
-The Trinidad and Tobago government is in the process of modernizing its tax collection regime with the establishment of a new central revenue authority.
-There are no ongoing systemic tax disputes between the government and foreign investors or other taxation issues of general concern to U.S. investors.
+A bilateral taxation treaty with the United States took effect in 1970: https://www.irs.gov/pub/irs-trty/trinidad.pdf .
+The GoTT is in the process of modernizing its tax collection regime with the establishment of a new central revenue authority, which is expected to take effect within the second quarter of 2022.
+There are no ongoing systemic tax disputes between the GoTT and foreign investors or other taxation issues of general concern to U.S. investors.
+TT has bilateral taxation treaties with 16 other entities: Brazil, Canada, CARICOM, China, Denmark, France, Germany, India, Italy, Luxembourg, Norway, Spain, Sweden, Switzerland, United Kingdom, and Venezuela.

 3. Legal Regime